xapian/xapian-gsoc-proposal/proposal.rst

 .. announced.
 During this time you should aim to complete any further research
 .. or other issues which need to be done before you can start coding, and to
 .. continue to get familiar with the code you'll be working on.
 Your mentors
-.. are there to help you with this.
+.. are there to h0elp you with this.
 We realise that many students have classes
 .. and/or exams in this time, so we certainly aren't expecting full time work
 .. on your project, but you should aim to complete preliminary work such that
 .. you can actually start coding at the start of the coding period.